 - The Diabetes Self-Management Workshop (DSMP): This wellness program is offered two hours once a week for six weeks.
 Subjects covered include: 1) techniques to deal with the symptoms of diabetes, fatigue, pain, hyper/hypoglycemia, stress, and emotional problems such as depression, anger, fear and frustration; 2) appropriate exercise for maintaining and improving strength and endurance; 3) healthy eating 4) appropriate use of medication; and 5) working more effectively with health care providers.
 Participants will make weekly action plans, share experiences, and help each other solve problems they encounter in creating and carrying out their self-management program.
 Physicians and other health professionals both at Stanford and in the community have reviewed all materials in the course and it has proven to be effective in enhancing the quality of life for those dealing with Type 2 Diabetes.
 The program is FREE.
 Class size is limited and you must pre-register.

-- Tai Chi: Moving for Better Balance.
-This wellness program is offered for one hour twice a week for twelve weeks.
-The Tai Chi program results from years of scientific research and study by the Oregon Research Institute and focuses on prevention of falls by regular practice; Tai Chi will improve one’s balance and reduce the likelihood of falling.
+- Tai Chi: Moving for Better Balance: This Tai Chi program represents the results from years of scientific research and study by the Oregon Research Institute.
+The program focuses on prevention of falls by regular practice; Tai Chi will improve one’s balance and reduce the likelihood of falling.
 There are eight single forms in the program, all of which are derived from the traditional, well-known, 24-Form Yang Style Tai Chi but tailored to community adults who wish to improve balance and mobility.
-All forms adhere to the fundamental principles of traditional Tai Chi and involve weight-bearing and non-weight-bearing stances, posturally correct body alignment, and multiple, coordinated movements executed in a continuous, circular, and flowing manner.
+All forms adhere to the fundamental principles of traditional Tai Chi and involve weight-bearing and non-weight-bearing stances, postural correct body alignment, and multiple, coordinated movements executed in a continuous, circular, and flowing manner.
 Performance of the forms is closely synchronized with natural breathing, that is, each single movement coordinates with the inhale and exhale breathing cycle.
 The eight single forms are arranged in a sequential order, following a progression from easy to more difficult.
 Each of these forms can be performed and practiced repeatedly as a single movement or in combination as part of a routine.
-The program is FREE.
-Class size is limited to 20 people and you must pre-register.

 - A Matter of Balance Wellness Program: This wellness program is offered for two hours a week for eight weeks.
 The sessions consist of group discussion, problem–solving strategies, videos and gentle physical exercise.
 Older adults learn positive coping methods to reduce fear of falling and remain active and independent.
 A Matter of Balance helps participants become more confident about managing falls by believing that they can increase their strength, find ways to reduce falls, and protect themselves if they do fall.
 In addition, participants report that they have increased the amount they exercise on a regular basis.
 The program is FREE.
 Space is limited and you must pre-register.